Guide to Real Money Poker Bonuses

 Small stakes players often think that bonuses are not that important, since the stakes are so low.

-The bonuses are important, because low stakes players pay more rake relative to their stakes than high stakes players.
+The bonuses and the poker cashback are important because low stakes players pay more rake relative to their stakes than high stakes players.
+The bonuses aren’t that important for Daniel Negreanu, but they’re absolutely vital for thriving of a small stakes player.

 So why and how do small stakes players pay more rake relative to their stakes?
-It’s because rake systems used in online poker favor higher stakes.
+It’s because of rake systems used in online poker favour higher stakes.

 Real life example: